sunflowerno0b/ATW/docs/Securedrop.md

 Because of this, I will also store here and share tips and tricks that I have learned throughout my 3 years working with the tool.

 ## What is it?
-SecureDrop is an open source whistleblower submission system that media organizations and NGOs can install to securely accept documents from anonymous sources.
+SecureDrop is an open source whistle blower submission system that media organizations and NGOs can install to securely accept documents from anonymous sources.
 It was originally created by the late Aaron Swartz and is now managed by Freedom of the Press Foundation.
 SecureDrop is available in 20 languages.
 More info can be found
 [here](https://securedrop.org/).

 For my day-to-day I check SD for anonymous submissions of potential news story leads.